 In an ideal situation, before commencing therapy, a diagnostic assessment of all brain functions is made in order to pinpoint the impairment as well as determine which functions are still intact.
 Then, a therapy plan is created, which is customized to meet the clients‘ specific needs.
 Specific goals are defined together with the client so that the therapy is as successful as possible.

-The Ten modules (as of version 6.7.0) cover the following topics -
+The Nine modules (as of version 6.7.0) cover the following topics -

 In this module the tonic alertness, the phasic alertness, and intrinsic alertness are measured.
 The first stage of the test is to measure the response time when a fully filled square appears on the screen.
 The user has to push a button as fast as possible in response.
 For the second condition, response time to the same visual stimulus is measured while a signal sound was played before the square appears.
 The client has to wait until the square appears on the screen to push the button (not reacting on the sound).